ubccr/xdmod/docs/hierarchy.md

 to be listed in the Usage and Metric Explorer tabs, you can change your configuration files to do so.

-The easiest way to do this is to disable the dimensions in `roles.json`.
+To disable the dimensions, remove their definitions from `roles.json`, `roles.d/jobs.json`, `roles.d/cloud.json`, `roles.d/storage.json` and any other roles configuration files you may be using.

-Remove these entries from the file:
+Remove these entries from the files:

 ```json
 {